-- An employer must pay a casual employee at the overtime rates specified in clause 23.3 for all time worked in excess of: - (a) 12 hours per day or per shift; - (b) 38 hours per week or, if the employee works in accordance with a roster, an average of 38 hours per week over the roster cycle (which may not exceed 4 weeks). - A casual employee (other than a casual employee engaged solely as a bingo caller or assistant bingo caller) is entitled to a minimum payment for two hours' work on each occasion that they are required to attend work.
-A casual employee engaged solely as a bingo caller or an assistant bingo caller is entitled to a minimum payment for three hours' work.
+- (a) 12 hours per day or per shift; - (b) 38 hours per week or, if the employee works in accordance with a roster, an average of 38 hours per week over the roster cycle (which may not exceed 4 weeks). - A casual employee (other than a casual employee engaged solely as a bingo caller or assistant bingo caller or fitness instructor) is entitled to a minimum payment for 2 hours' work on each occasion that they are required to attend work.
+A casual employee engaged solely as a bingo caller or an assistant bingo caller is entitled to a minimum payment for 3 hours' work.
+A casual employee engaged as a fitness instructor is entitled to a minimum payment for 1 hour of work.